A range of exciting lunchtime drama and dance clubs are on offer to the girls.

 “After school Drama club included drama games and an exploration of the play for performance.
 It was exciting to add props and costume and to prepare for our performance.”
 Year 7 Drama Club (2016)

-- Shakespeare Society – a performance project directed by Year 12 resulting in a Year 8 and 9 performance of ‘Macbeth’ by William Shakespeare.
+· Shakespeare Society – a performance project directed by Year 10 resulting in a Year 8 and 9 performance of ‘Twelfth Night’ by William Shakespeare.

 LAMDA (London Academy of Music and Dramatic Art) courses are geared towards improving girls’ communication skills and confidence.
 LAMDA courses are currently on offer to girls in Years 8 and 9.